icaew-digital-archive/handbook/docs/admin-guides/preservica/yt-dlp-youtube-dl.md

 Downloading videos from YouTube or other sites is done using [youtube-dl](https://github.com/ytdl-org/youtube-dl).

-From the youtube-dl GitHub repository: _“youtube-dl is a command-line program to download videos from YouTube.com and a few more sites.
+From the youtube-dl GitHub repository: _"youtube-dl is a command-line program to download videos from YouTube.com and a few more sites.
 It requires the Python interpreter, version 2.6, 2.7, or 3.2+, and it is not platform specific.
 It should work on your Unix box, on Windows or on macOS.
-It is released to the public domain, which means you can modify it, redistribute it or use it however you like”._
+It is released to the public domain, which means you can modify it, redistribute it or use it however you like"._

 ## Installation